Milton S. Hershey: Early life

 Milton Hershey was born on September 13, 1857, to Henry and Veronica "Fanny" (née Snavely) Hershey.
 Of Swiss and German descent, his family were members of Pennsylvania's Mennonite community, and he grew up speaking Pennsylvania Dutch.

 In April 1862, Hershey's sister Sarena Hershey was born in Derry Township, Dauphin County, Pennsylvania, and died in 1867 at age 4.

-Like many rural young people of the time, Milton was expected to help out on the family farm, and he learned early on of the value of hard work and perseverance.
-Henry Hershey rarely stayed anywhere very long, and was prone to leaving his wife and child for long periods.
-Because of this, Hershey had a very limited education with no schooling beyond the 4th grade.

-In 1871, Milton Hershey left school for good and was apprenticed to a local printer, Sam Ernst, who published a German-English newspaper.
-He did not like that kind of work and he thought it was very boring.
-One day at work there, he accidentally dropped his hat in one of the machines.
-Because his boss was hot-tempered, he was fired shortly after.
-He was worried to see how his parents would react.
-His father asked Ernst to take him back, and he did decide to give him a second chance, but Mattie Snavely, his aunt, and his mother had a different idea.
-They wanted him to learn the trade of candy making instead.
-So, his mother arranged for the 14-year-old Hershey to be apprenticed to a confectioner named Joseph Royer in Lancaster, Pennsylvania.
-Over the next four years, Hershey learned the craft of creating confections.
+Hershey had a very limited education, with no schooling beyond the 4th grade.
+In 1871, Milton Hershey left school and was apprenticed to a local printer, Sam Ernst, who published a German-English newspaper.
+He soon lost this job, and took up the candy trade after recommendation by his family.
+His mother arranged for the 14-year-old Hershey to be apprenticed to a confectioner named Joseph Royer in Lancaster, Pennsylvania.
+He studied under Royer for four years.
 In 1876, he moved to Philadelphia to start his first confectionery business.

 Milton then traveled to Denver and, finding work at a local confectioners, learned how to make caramels using fresh milk.
 He then went to New Orleans and Chicago looking for opportunities, before settling in New York City in 1883 and training at Huyler's.
 He started his second business which, while initially successful, lasted only three years, closing in 1886.